1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 Marni Raintree sculpture (1970, formerly located as part of a fountain in front of Upham Hall).

-33b.
-Continue on Starin Rd. east past Hyland Hall.
-Through the window (in the atrium) the Arc of Exchange by Charlotte Ann Paul (2009) can be seen.
+37. Through the window (in the atrium) of Hyland hall, the Arc of Exchange by Charlotte Ann Paul (2009) may be seen.

-33c.
-Walk south along Wyman Mall between Upham and Hyland Halls to ...
+38. Walk south along Wyman Mall between Upham and Hyland Halls to "Hope, Courage, Love" (2018) community art project directed by Milwaukee's "Sisters Central City Circle of Change".

 This memorial fountain honors Warren and Virginia Theune.

-33e.
-East of the fountain is the Roseman building.
-In the entry is a the "Battle Not Won" sculpture by Sheila Oettinger of a mother and child.
+40. East of the fountain is the Roseman building.
+In the entry is the "Battle Not Won" sculpture by Sheila Oettinger of a working mother and child.

-[Alternate route: continue on the path next to Hyland, past Laurentide Hall and then south to Young Auditorium (#39).]
+[Alternate route: continue on the path next to Hyland, past Laurentide Hall and then south to Young Auditorium (Item 47).]

 Observatory, Hyer Hall (a wing of Old Main) and the Whitewater Alumni Center (1981).